jackw01/cura-aqua-dark-theme/README.md

 # cura-aqua-dark-theme

-Dark colorful theme for the Cura slicer
+Dark colorful theme for [Cura](https://github.com/Ultimaker/Cura) 3.1

 ## Installation
 Move the `aqua-dark` folder to the themes folder in the Cura data folder: